Skip to content

 - Managed a team of **5** engineers.

-By default, the an_arbitrary_key key will not affect the output as the built-in templates do not use it.
-However, you can use the an_arbitrary_key key in your custom templates.
-Further information on overriding the built-in templates with custom ones can be found here.
+By default, the an_arbitrary_key key will not affect the output as the default design options do not use it.
+However, you can use the an_arbitrary_key key in your own design options (see design.entry_types field).

 "design" field